willzywiec/transport/README.md

 ## COG Scripts
 **cog_slice.py**
-the **slice** function turns the first sphere in a COG input deck into a solid of revolution with a user-defined number of segments
+the **cog_solid** function turns the first sphere in a COG input deck into a solid of revolution with a user-defined number of segments
-the **dice** function turns the first sphere in a COG input deck into a series of conical frustums with a user-defined number of segments
+the **cog_cone** function turns the first sphere in a COG input deck into a series of conical frustums with a user-defined number of segments

 ## MCNP Scripts
 **cc.py**
 removes all MCNP 'comou', 'out', 'runtp', and 'srct' files from a directory

 **mcnp_slice.py**
-the **slice** function turns the first sphere in an MCNP input deck into a series of conical frustums with a user-defined number of segments
+the **mcnp_cone** function turns the first sphere in an MCNP input deck into a series of conical frustums with a user-defined number of segments
-the **dice** function turns the first sphere in an MCNP input deck into a series of conical frustums with a user-defined number of segments with no unions
+the **mcnp_nounion** function turns the first sphere in an MCNP input deck into a series of conical frustums with a user-defined number of segments with no unions

 ## Misc